 In fact, you can and should be doing some things right now on the adventure travel marketing side, on your own, for little or no cost that will pay big dividends once this disaster is over.

 At some point this nightmare will end and people will be booking trips again and they will be searching for those trips on Google.
 That won’t change.
-SEO will still be the dominant source of your traffic after covid is over, not social media, paid ads or influencer marketing.
-Creating content for SEO is foundational marketing that will last for a long time.
+Tourism SEO will still be the dominant source of your traffic after covid is over, not social media, paid ads or influencer marketing.
+Creating content for Google search is foundational marketing that will last for a long time.

 Though I don’t think continued engagement on social media platforms is bad, in fact, I suggest you keep this up, what I’m talking about here is high value, authoritative content for SEO.
 The type of stuff you never got around to before because you were so busy running your business.